4.9-Stars

 Several Australian rules and regulations are in place to prevent deaths from house fires.
 While they haven’t reduced the occurrence to zero, they have made a significant impact, including smoke detectors.

 The last thing anyone wants is a faulty smoke detector when there’s a fire.
-Proper alarm maintenance and following appropriate rules and regulations can prevent false alarms or alarm malfunctions.
+Proper alarm maintenance and following appropriate rules and regulations can prevent false alarms or malfunctions.

 All it takes is vigilance and a few minutes of your time every month.
 For more tips to keep your family safe, check out our guide on how to clean your light fixtures correctly.